Angeloyo/ig-comment-bot/README.md

-# bot-instagram-comment
+# bot-instagram-comment -webscraping with selenium-
-Simple python script working with selenium driver to spam comments on an instagram post
+Simple python script working with selenium driver to webscrap instagram and spam comments on a post

 ## Steps